 It’s fair to say that the Music Industry Trusts Award has established itself as one of the true benchmarks of achievement and generosity in the British music business, bestowing the respect of peers upon its recipients, while benefiting the good causes that have the industry’s loyalty.

-Now in its 26th year, the honouree chosen for the 2017 award is one of the most respected and admired people in the music industry, Rob Stringer, CEO of Sony Music Entertainment worldwide.
+Now in its 27th year, the honouree chosen for the 2018 award is one of the most successful and respected talent agents in the music industry, Emma Banks, co-Head of Creative Arts Agency (CAA) London.

 Originally chaired by The Lord Levy, the committee’s reins were taken over in 1996 by David Munns (former Vice Chairman, EMI Recorded Music Worldwide).
 He continues to be ably assisted by his deputy chairmen, Toby Leighton-Pope and Adam White.
 A wide cross-section of music industry professionals complete the committee, and, working together, they have ensured that the fundraising dinner is an occasion not to be missed by anyone who matters in the business of music.